thoughtbot/maybe_haskell/release/maybe_haskell.md

 ```

 The logic of getting from a `User` to that capitalized `String` is not terribly
-complex, but it could be -- imagine something like getting from a `User` to
+complex, but it could be.
+Imagine something like getting from a `User` to
-their yearly spending on products valued over $1,000.
+that user's yearly spending on products valued over $1,000.
 In our case the
 transformation is only one function, but realistically it could be a whole suite
 of functions wired together.
 Ideally, none of these functions should have to
-think about potential non-presence or contain any "nil-checks" as that's not
+think about potential non-presence or contain any "nil-checks," as that's not
 their purpose; they should all be written to work on values that are fully
 present.

 Given `userUpperName`, which works only on present values, we can use `fmap` to
-apply it to a value which may not be present to get back the result we expect
+apply it to a value that may not be present to get back the result we expect
 with the same level of *present-ness*:

 ```haskell